 F = 72.99% – 24% = 48.99%

 (This means that F is responsible for 72.99% of the children’s costs because they have 72.99% of the combined child support income.
-As F meets only 24% of the costs through care they need to transfer 48.99% of the costs to M through child support.)
+As F meets only 24% of the costs through the care they need to transfer 48.99% of the costs to M through child support.)

-Work out the costs of each child.
+Work out the costs for each child.

 The combined child support income is $43,496.